eyast/eyast.github.io/_projects/3D_Display.md

 Once the 2D body position is translated into a 3D representation, the app seamlessly transfers the data to a rendering software - in my case leveraging an existing game design framework (Unity and C#).
 Unity takes the 3D points representing the location of the user's head in the living room and utilizes them to recreate an immersive 3D environment.
 It meticulously constructs a virtual space that mirrors your physical surroundings, accounting for depth, perspective, and spatial relationships.
 With careful attention to detail, the software renders this virtual environment, transforming it into a captivating visual display that can be seamlessly projected onto your living room TV.
 As a result, the user is transported into a mesmerizing realm where the boundaries between reality and the virtual world dissolve, providing an unparalleled and truly immersive home entertainment experience.

-From a high level perspective, the application is actually two executables: code running on a Nvidia Jetson Nano that infers the viewer's position in my living room, and serves that to a downstream client as a JSON reply.
-The downstream client (Unity in this case), queries the API once per Frame Refresh, and uses this information to modify the Scene's camera.
+From a high level perspective, the application is composed of two executables: a docker container running on a Nvidia Jetson Nano that infers the viewer's position in my living room, and serves that to a downstream client as a JSON reply.
+The  client (Unity in this case), queries the API once per Frame Refresh, and uses this information to modify the Scene's camera and render a scene.

 {% mermaid %}
 sequenceDiagram